 One of the reasons I actually recommend China for families is how surprisingly easy it is to get around—even in its mega-cities.
 But when you’re pushing a stroller, juggling snack bags, and dragging a tired toddler, every little detail matters.

-Using Shanghai Metro with Kids
+Using the Shanghai Metro with Kids

 Shanghai’s metro is shiny, modern, and stroller-friendly, but here’s the catch: the city is huge.
 Some of the best attractions (like the new Planetarium or Haichang Ocean Park) are easily two hours from the city center.

 We found ourselves planning days around travel times and even stayed in hotels closer to certain attractions just to avoid long, cranky commutes.
-The metro itself is spotless, but at rush hour it feels like New York—packed to the brim.

 (Mum hack: ride mid-morning; it’s quieter and you’ll even find a seat with kids.)